bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:34 AM CT, April 30</p>
+<p class="updated_time"> Latest data: 06:55 AM CT, April 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 63°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Today's high is 62°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 9° *colder* than today.

 Currently:

-- 38°
+- 39°
-- Mostly Clear
+- Mostly Cloudy
-- 94% humidity
+- 93% humidity
-- 4 mph wind
+- 3 mph wind
-- 24% cloud cover
+- 77% cloud cover
 - 26 AQI 🟩
-- 0.11 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>